The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's Picture Of Two Chairs (signed) is estimated to be worth between £10,000 and £15,000.
-Over the past five years, the hammer price has varied from £5,543 in March 2024 to £17,000 in June 2021.
-This lithograph print, created in 1985, has shown consistent value growth, with an average annual growth rate of 2%.
-This work is rare to the market, with an auction history of seven total sales since its entry to the market in May 2000.
+The value of David Hockney’s Picture Of Two Chairs (signed) is estimated to be worth between £9,500 and £14,500.
+Over the past five years, the hammer price ranges from £5,543 in March 2024 to £17,000 in June 2021.
+This lithograph print from 1985 has shown consistent value growth, with an average annual growth rate of 2%.
+This work has an auction history of seven total sales since its entry to the market in May 2000.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis